Disappearance of Harold Holt: Disappearance

-Holt again rose early on Sunday, 17 December, and after breakfast telephoned his wife.
+Holt again rose early on Sunday, 17 December and, after breakfast, telephoned his wife.
 He drove to the local general store mid-morning, where he bought insect repellent, peanuts, and the weekend newspapers.
-One of the headlines in The Australian was "PM advised to swim less", which detailed the latest advice from Holt's doctor, but whether Holt bought or read that particular paper is unclear.
+One of the headlines in The Australian was "PM advised to swim less", which detailed the latest advice from Holt's doctor, but whether Holt bought or read that particular paper is unknown.
 On returning home, Holt made plans for the rest of the day, which included a visit to Point Nepean, a barbecue lunch, and an afternoon spearfishing trip.
-At 11:15 am, four others and he set out for Point Nepean, where they hoped to watch solo circumnavigator Alec Rose pass through The Rip into Port Phillip Bay.
-He was accompanied by Marjorie Gillespie, her daughter Vyner, and two family friends of the Gillespies, Martin Simpson and Alan Stewart.
-It was a hot day, and Rose's yacht was barely visible, so the group only stayed a short while before leaving.
+At 11:15 am, he and four others set out for Point Nepean, where they hoped to watch solo circumnavigator Alec Rose pass through The Rip into Port Phillip Bay.
+He was accompanied by Gillespie, her daughter Vyner, and two family friends of the Gillespies, Martin Simpson and Alan Stewart.
+It was a hot day, and Rose's yacht was barely visible, so the group stayed only a short while before leaving.

 On the drive back to Portsea, Holt suggested that the group stop at Cheviot Beach for a swim – it was about 12:15 pm, and he wanted to cool down and work up an appetite before lunch.
 Holt knew the area well and had swum there many times before, in 1960 even salvaging a porthole from the SS Cheviot, the shipwreck that had given the beach its name.
 Holt did not hesitate in entering the water, despite a large swell and visible currents and eddies.
 Stewart was the only other swimmer, as the others considered it unsafe.
 Stewart stayed close to shore, and even in the shallows felt a strong undertow.
 However, Holt swam into deeper water and was dragged out to sea.
 The others called out to him, but he did not raise his arms or cry for help.
-He soon slipped under the waves and out of sight, in a manner which Marjorie Gillespie described as "like a leaf being taken out [...] so quick and final".
+He soon slipped under the waves and out of sight, in a manner which Gillespie described as "like a leaf being taken out [...] so quick and final".